GIfatahTH/states_rebuilder/examples/ex001_00_sync_global_and_local_state/README.md

 [🔍 See more detailed information about state management API](https://github.com/GIfatahTH/states_rebuilder/wiki/home).

-## Question & Suggestion
+## Questions & Suggestions
-Please feel free to post an issue or PR, as always, your feedback makes this library become better and better.
+Please feel free to post an issue or PR.
+As always, your feedback makes this library become better and better.

 This is the end this part.
 Take another step and see [here for more advanced async state mutation](./../ex002_00_async_global_and_local_state)